YvarRavy/my-arch/README.md

 ## How to setup arch

+note: this setup only works for uefi based bios if you use legacy this probaly won't work for you. you can also set up uefi with encryption but i won't use that

 1. download iso from [here](https://archlinux.org/download/)
 2. mount iso on usb or cd for this i used [rufus](https://rufus.ie)
 3. restart device and go into boot loader and startup device using the usb/disk